aacharya23/billboard100/README.md

 [![R-CMD-check](https://github.com/aacharya23/billboard_music/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/aacharya23/billboard_music/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 ## Overview

-billboard100 contains data from the Billboard Hot 100 dataset that contains all the songs that made this popular music chart since 1958.
+singR contains data from the Billboard Hot 100 chart and Spotify song and album music characteristics.
+This package features functions that allow users to perform elementary data analysis and visualization.
 The functions in the package allow users to analyze the top N songs of all time.
-The package currently contains dependencies on dplyr and magrittr.
+The package currently contains dependencies on dplyr.

 ## Target Audience